-&lt;sup>9A large literature follows Holmstrom's work.
-See, for example, Amador and Bagwell (2012), Amador and Bagwell (2018), Amador et al. (2018), Amador et al. (2006), Ambrus and Egorov (2017), Armstrong and Vickers (2010), Burkett (2016), Frankel (2014), Frankel (2016), Guo (2016), Koessler and Martimort (2012), Martimort and Semenov (2006), Melumad and Shibano (1991) and Mylovanov (2008).
+8A large literature follows Holmstrom's work.
+See, for example, Amador and Bagwell (2012), Amador and Bagwell (2020), Amador et al. (2018), Amador et al. (2006), Ambrus and Egorov (2017), Armstrong and Vickers (2010), Burkett (2016), Frankel (2014), Frankel (2016), Guo (2016), Koessler and Martimort (2012), Martimort and Semenov (2006), Melumad and Shibano (1991) and Mylovanov (2008).
 Related themes also arise in repeated games with private information; see Athey et al. (2004), Athey et al. (2005) and Halac and Yared (2019).

-&lt;sup>10We note that a cap can be understood as a form of interval delegation, in which the maximum (minimum) action is defined by the cap (the lowest "flexible" choice for any agent type).
+9We note that a cap can be understood as a form of interval delegation, in which the maximum (minimum) action is defined by the cap (the lowest "flexible" choice for any agent type).

-&lt;sup>11Amador and Bagwell (2018) also build on the Lagrangian methods used by Amador and Bagwell (2013).
-The focus of Amador and Bagwell (2018), however, is very different from that of the current paper.
-Amador and Bagwell (2018) consider an optimal delegation problem with a two-dimensional action set, where one of the actions corresponds to "money burning," and they provide sufficient conditions under which money burning expenditures are used in an optimal delegation contract.
-Building on work by Ambrus and Egorov (2017), Amador and Bagwell (2018) also consider an application with an ex ante participation constraint under the assumption that ex ante (non-contingent) transfers are feasible.
+10Amador and Bagwell (2020) also build on the Lagrangian methods used by Amador and Bagwell (2013).
+Amador and Bagwell (2020) provide sufficient conditions under which money burning expenditures are used in an optimal delegation contract.
+Building on work by Ambrus and Egorov (2017), they also consider an application with an ex ante participation constraint under the assumption that ex ante (non-contingent) transfers are feasible.
 The participation constraint can then be addressed using standard methods.
 In the present paper, by contrast, the participation constraint must hold ex post and cannot be addressed using standard methods since transfers are infeasible.